DJO3/pytools/zappa/README.md

 7. `docker exec -it zappa bash`
 8. `zappa deploy dev`
 9. After about a minute the deployment will be live and zappa will tell you what url the content is availabe at.
+10. If you ever forgot your deployment endpoint, it will be availble via the [AWS API Gateway](https://console.aws.amazon.com/apigateway/home?region=us-east-1#/apis)

 # Credit
 [aws_zappa_policy.json](https://github.com/Miserlou/Zappa/issues/244)